wing5wong/artisan-whs-static/source/_courses/FREE.md

 Topics may include:

 * Greetings, names, age and birthday
-* Numbers, days of week, countries and nationalities
+* Number, days of the week, countries and nationalities.
 * Family, pets, leisure activities, school

 **Assessment:**

-Assessment of the five key skills of Listening, Speaking, Interacting, Reading and Writing.
+Assessment of the five key skills of Listening, Speaking, Presenting, Reading and Writing.